ucsd-cse11-s20/DI10-Review-And-Overview-05-06-2020/ProblemSheet.md

            ^
 ```

-But if we go out of bounds as a result of some computation (where Java won't know that it is occurring), the numbers instead wrap around from the smallest to the largest possible integer!
+But if we go out of bounds as a result of some computation (where Java won't know that it is occurring), the numbers instead wrap around between the smallest and the largest possible integer!

 ```java
 // oneMoreThanMaxInt == -2147483648